-Can I claim if I was riding without bike lights?
+Can I claim if I was injured cycling at night without lights?

 It is illegal to cycle on a public road after dark without lights and reflectors.
 Although this does not necessarily preclude making a cycling injury claim - it can affect the amount of compensation awarded.